RixTerreny/hello-java/README.md

-First project with java printing "Hello Java" on terminal
+First project with java printing "Hello Java" on the terminal